 DROP SHOT RIG

 Drop shot rigs are also popular bass fishing rigs as they allow you to present a soft plastic lure above the bottom to bass that are suspended just above the bottom.
 But they also are great fishing rigs for catfish and a variety of other species.
 It consists of a weight and a hook tied inline such that it hangs with the shank parallel to the bottom.
-The Palomar knot is a great way to tie this rig.
+The Palomar knot is a great way to use with this bass rig setup.
 The hook should face upwards which will help keep it from snagging.

 Some avid anglers have developed advanced or personal bass rigs to fool this famous game fish.